-No matter what a holiday or celebration calls for, in New Orleans, rest assured that food will play a major role in the festivities.
+No matter what a holiday or celebration calls for rest assured that food will play a major role in the festivities.
 Whether that’s cooking at home for family and friends or learning how to cook from local masters, food always finds a way into the holiday fun.

 Cooking demonstrations have become a popular travel activity, as visitors often love to take home a new set of recipes or cooking methods from the places they visit.
 Already known worldwide for its unique and timeless cuisine, New Orleans is a city rife with opportunities to bring a fresh cooking experience home for the holidays.